dij0s/PETAL/thesis/bachelor_thesis.typ

 The primary document called _Vision 2060 et objectifs 2035_ has been adopted in 2019 and sets intermediate targets for 2035 that take into account the energetical landscape of Valais/Wallis, current knowledge, as well as federal energy and climate policies with the ultimate goal of achieving a 100% renewable and indigenous energy supply in 2060.

-Moreover, the _Plan directeur 2019_ adopted by the federal council on the 1st of May 2019, states the strategy for the canton's territorial development in the form of 49 information sheets, distributed across the five activity sectors: _Agriculture, forest, landscape and nature_ (1), _Tourism and leisure_ (2), _Urbanization_ (3), _Mobility and transport infrastructure_ (4) and _Supply and other infrastructure_ (5).
+Moreover, the _Plan directeur 2019_ adopted by the federal council on the 1st of May 2019, states the strategy for the canton's territorial development in the form of 49 information sheets, distributed across the five activity sectors: (1) _Agriculture, forest, landscape and nature_, (2) _Tourism and leisure_, (3) _Urbanization_, (4) _Mobility and transport infrastructure_ and (5) _Supply and other infrastructure_.

 Finally, the legal framework is defined by two key legislative documents.
 Notably, the _RS 705.1 - Loi sur les constructions (LC)_ establishes the regulations for construction activities, while the _RS 730.1 - Loi sur l'énergie (LcEne)_ defines the objectives and requirements for sustainable energy supply.
 #highlight("TODO: citer autrement -> bib?")